marijnh/Eloquent-JavaScript/18_http.md

 {{indexsee "Secure HTTP", HTTPS}}

-The secure ((HTTP)) protocol, whose ((URL))s start with _https://_, wraps HTTP traffic in a way that makes it harder to read and tamper with.
-Before exchanging data, the client verifies that the server is who it claims to be, by asking it to prove that it has a cryptographic ((certificate)) issued by a certificate authority that the ((browser)) recognizes.
+The secure ((HTTP)) protocol, used for ((URL))s start with _https://_, wraps HTTP traffic in a way that makes it harder to read and tamper with.
+Before exchanging data, the client verifies that the server is who it claims to be by asking it to prove that it has a cryptographic ((certificate)) issued by a certificate authority that the ((browser)) recognizes.
 Next, all data going over the ((connection)) is encrypted in a way that should prevent eavesdropping and tampering.

-Thus, when it works right, ((HTTPS)) prevents both the someone impersonating the website you were trying to talk to and the someone snooping on your communication.
+Thus, when it works right, ((HTTPS)) prevents other people from impersonating the website you are trying to talk to and from snooping on your communication.
 It is not perfect, and there have been various incidents where HTTPS failed because of forged or stolen certificates and broken software, but it is a _lot_ safer than plain